Goldman lifts Deutsche Bank Aktiengesellschaft [DB] price estimate. Who else is bullish?

 Deutsche Bank today announced that its New York Branch, Deutsche Bank New York (DBNY), and its affiliate Deutsche Bank Trust Company Americas (DBTCA) have increased their prime lending from 5.50% to 6.25% effective tomorrow, September 22, 2022.

-The stocks have a year to date performance of -38.00 percent and weekly performance of 2.92 percent.
-The stock has been moved at -39.50 percent over the last six months.
-The stock has performed -13.50 percent around the most recent 30 days and changed -1.52 percent over the most recent 3-months.

-If compared to the average trading volume of 5.36M shares, DB reached to a volume of 6689678 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.50M shares, DB reached a trading volume of 5693260 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for Deutsche Bank Aktiengesellschaft shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 31, 2022.
 The new note on the price target was released on March 21, 2022, representing the official price target for Deutsche Bank Aktiengesellschaft stock.